Silverthorn, Toronto: Education

 In addition to TDSB, three other public school boards also operate in the city.
-The Toronto Catholic District School Board (TCDSB), is a public English separate school board; Conseil scolaire Viamonde is a secular French public school board; and the Conseil scolaire de district catholique Centre-Sud is a French separate public school board.
-However, none of the three school boards operate a school in Silverthorn.
+The Toronto Catholic District School Board (TCDSB) is a public English separate school board; Conseil scolaire Viamonde is a secular French public school board; and the Conseil scolaire de district catholique Centre-Sud is a French separate public school board.
+However, none of these three operate a school in Silverthorn.